conradakunga/Blog/_posts/2025-08-04-building-a-simple-password-generator-in-c-net-part-1.md

 To get a random `string`, we can use the following simple algorithm:

 1. Get a random character from the alphabet
-2. Repeat until you we get the required length
+2. Repeat until we get the required length

 The extension method that gets a random character looks like this: